eth-brownie/brownie/docs/nonlocal-networks.rst

 Register with Infura
 ========================
-Before you can connect to a non-local network, you need access to a remote Ethereum node that supports JSON RPC over HTTP.  `Infura <https://infura.io>`__ is one such option.
-Once you register and create a project, Infura will provide you URLs with the API key that can be leveraged to access the given network.
+In order to connect to a non-local network you need access to an Ethereum node that supports the JSON RPC.  `Infura <https://infura.io>`__ is one such option.
+Once you register and create a project, Infura will provide you with a project ID that can be leveraged to access the given network.

 Non-local Network Configuration
 ================================